samuelsolis/front/README.txt

 4. Enable the front_page.module

-5(a).
-(Drupal 4.6.x and Drupal 4.7.x) Go to ADMINISTER - SETTINGS - FRONT_PAGE
-5(b).
-(Drupal 5.x) Go to ADMINISTER - SITE CONGIFURATION - ADVANCED FRONT PAGE SETTINGS
+5 Go to ADMINISTER - SITE CONGIFURATION - ADVANCED FRONT PAGE SETTINGS

 6. Paste in the TEXT/HTML/PHP contents of your front pages.

 7. Once you are happy with your front_pages, set the DEFAULT FRONT PAGE setting to be front_page.

+8. Go to ADMINISTER - USER MANAGEMENT - PERMISSIONS and enable ACCESS FRONT PAGE for anonymous/authenticated users.

 ############################################
 IMPORTANT NOTE FOR THOSE USING PATH.MODULE (URL ALIAS):